NL West-leading Dodgers get Dozier from Twins for Forsythe | New Country 923

-Dozier departed Target Field soon after the deal was done in the afternoon, aiming to take advantage of the two-hour time zone difference and arrive at Dodger Stadium in time to be available to play for Los Angeles sometime during the game against Milwaukee.
+Dozier departed Target Field soon after the deal was done in the afternoon, aiming to take advantage of the two-hour time zone difference and was on the Dodgers’ bench by the eighth inning of a quick 2-hour, 17-minute game.

+Dozier was available to play but did not see action in the Dodgers’ 1-0 loss to the Milwaukee Brewers.

+“It came down to the last minute and I knew something was probably brewing up from just hearsay, obviously,” Dozier said.
+“But when I found out it was the Dodgers, it was very exciting.”

 The Dodgers, who went all in by acquiring Baltimore shortstop Manny Machado during the All-Star break for five prospects, had a need for an established right-handed hitter.
 Their lineup has been in flux, with Arizona and Colorado right on their heels.